 - 9″X12″ sheet of wool blend felt – find my favorite places to buy wool felt online here

 - Cricut Maker* – there is PDF version of the pattern included too, if you want to go the scissors route

 - FabricGrip Mat*

-- Free bunny template pattern, which is in my resource library (unzip it; it has a PDF and a SVG file) – Sign up for my newsletter and get the pattern once you confirm your subscription!
+- Free bunny template pattern, – sign up for my newsletter and get the full pattern once you confirm your subscription!
 If you’re already a subscriber, you can access the pattern with the password in each newsletter, in the resource library:

 Step 1- Log in to design space and hit upload.

 Step 2- hit upload on the left, and upload the SVG file.